SERC Advisory Council

 About the Advisory Council

 An Advisory Council has been established to provide input, from the viewpoints of various stakeholders, on the development of policies and procedures that regulate mediation and the due process hearing system.
-The policies and procedures formulated by the Special Education Resolution Center, with the advice of the Council, will be presented to the Oklahoma State Department of Education as a recommendation for positive change.
-Membership is composed of six (6) parents, representatives from four (4) school districts, one (1) representative from the State Department of Education - Special Education Services, and one (1) mediator.
+The policies and procedures formulated by the Special Education Resolution Center (SERC), with the advice of the Council, will be presented to the Oklahoma State Department of Education (OSDE) as a recommendation for positive change.

-Members come from locations throughout Oklahoma.
+Members come from locations throughout the state of Oklahoma.
 The school district membership reflects small, medium, and large districts with about half of the school district members having participated in due process and half have not.
-School district representatives are encouraged to work with their district as a team to represent school district views on the Council.
-The parents represent children having various disabilities across the school-age span; some parents have participated in the due process while others have not.
-The Council is ethnically and racially diverse.
+School district representatives are encouraged to work with their district as a team to represent school district views on the Advisory Council.
+The parents and parent agencies represent children having various disabilities across the school-age span; some parents have participated in due process, while others have not.

 Advisory Council Membership